yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 ## 【Slide 1】Title Slide

-Good morning/afternoon, everyone.
+Good evening, everyone.
 Thank you very much for your time today.

 Today, we from Company B would like to present two strategic proposals regarding the future of Company A's products.